2CY – Mr Young

 In May of each academic year, children will take Statutory Assessment Tests (SATs).
 Children complete two tests in Reading (mostly Comprehension) and two Mathematics tests (one Arithmetic and one Reasoning).
 We use a mixture of the (currently compulsory) test papers provided by the Department of Education and the ongoing teacher assessment.
 Staffs use the Teacher Assessment Frameworks to make their end of year judgements.
 We work collaboratively with other schools to ensure that our judgements are fair and accurate.

-Currently our Year Two teachers are moderators for the Local Authority and receive specialist training each year as part of their role.
+One of our Year Two teachers is a Local Authority Moderator and she receives specialist training each year as part of her role.